I can’t seem to eat enough almonds lately.

 - Spread out on the prepared baking sheet and bake for 30-35 minutes, rotating twice.

 - Remove from the oven and spread the almonds out on waxed paper or parchment paper to cool completely.
 Store in an airtight container.

 note: soaking the nuts is completely optional.
 I did it so that they were easier to digest.
 They will get sticky after a couple of days in the fridge just because they have more moisture than a dry nut would.
 They’re just as good sticky, but may not be your preference.

-note: to make vegan, replace egg whites with 1 tbsp liquid sweetener like maple syrup, or 1 tbsp apple sauce.
+note: to make vegan, replace egg whites with 1 tablespoon liquid sweetener like maple syrup, or 1 tablespoon apple sauce.

 Homemade Chai Spice Mix

 Vegan, Gluten free, Dairy free, Sugar free, Yeast free, Corn free, Grain free